contao/docs/docs/manual/article-management/content-elements.en.md

 ## Code

 The content element "Code" adds formatted code to the article.
 The input is done with a so-called code editor.
-Contao uses the open source code editor from [Ace](https://ace.c9.io/).
+Contao uses the Open Source code editor from [Ace](https://ace.c9.io/).

 For the output in the frontend to work, the *js\_highlight template* must be included in the page layout.